Pirate Radio Stations

 Robbie Vincent

-Robbie Vincent rose to fame through a programme on Radio London in the early 80s.
+Robbie Vincent rose to fame through a program on Radio London in the early 80s.
 It was the only show in the UK at the time dedicated almost entirely to dance and soul music.

 Vincent opened the door for countless black musicians and artists to make their debut on the English music scene.
 Robbie was also a phone-in host during the week.